neemandu/inquiries-app/README.md

-# 🏢 Neemandu Inquiries - Business Management System
+# 🏢 Inquiries - Business Management System

 A comprehensive business management platform built with Next.js, designed to streamline employee management and inquiry handling processes for Israeli businesses.